 - Neuroimmunopharmacology Laboratory (Professor Mark Hutchinson)

-- Otorhinolaryngology Head and Neck Surgery (Professor Peter-John Wormald)
+- Otolaryngology, Head and Neck Surgery Group (Professor Peter-John Wormald)

-- Vaccines and Infectious Disease (Associate Professor Helen Marshall)
+- Vaccines and Infectious Disease Unit (Professor Helen Marshall)